Game drive system: Buffalo jump

 A buffalo jump is an example of a game drive system.
 Hunters herded the bison and drove them over the cliff, breaking their legs and rendering them immobile.
 Tribe members waiting below closed in with spears and bows to finish the kills.
 The Blackfoot Indians called the buffalo jumps "pishkun", which loosely translates as "deep blood kettle".
 This type of hunting was a communal event which occurred as early as 12,000 years ago and lasted until at least 1500 AD, around the time of the introduction of horses.
 The broader term game jumps includes buffalo jumps and cliffs used for similarly hunting other herding animals, such as reindeer.
-The Indians believed that if any buffalo escaped these killings then the rest of the buffalos would learn to avoid humans, which would make hunting even harder.
+The Blackfeet believed that if any buffalo escaped these killings then the rest of the buffalos would learn to avoid humans, which would make hunting even harder.